masneyb/weather-station/README.md

 [https://www.thingiverse.com/thing:158039](https://www.thingiverse.com/thing:158039).
 It was 3D printed using HIPS plastic and spray painted using flat white paint.

-The temperature / humidity is obtained using a the DHT22 sensor.
+The temperature / humidity is obtained using a DHT22 sensor.
 The dew point is calculated based on these two values.
 The DHT sensor communicates with the Pi over one of the GPIO pins.